JorgeJxz/JxzTheme-a-Theme-of-Hexo/README.md

 ## Characteristics of the Theme :fire:

-The JXzTheme has all the basic features of a blog like:
+The JxzTheme has all the basic features of a blog like:

 * Automatic indecision of the post to the main page.
 * Navigation page from the 3 posts.